-The following steps summarize the procedure defined in the JMX Remote API specification for using the SLP lookup service to advertise and find JMX agents:
+The following steps summarize the procedure defined in the JMX Specification for using the SLP lookup service to advertise and find JMX agents:

-- The JMX agent creates one or more JMX connector servers. - For each connector to expose, the JMX agent registers the address with the SLP lookup service, possibly giving additional attributes that qualify the agent and/or the connector, and can be used as filters. - The JMX client queries the SLP lookup service, and retrieves one or more addresses that match the query. - Finally, the JMX client obtains a connector that is connected with the server that is identified by a retrieved address.
+- The JMX agent creates one or more JMX connector servers. - For each exposed connector, the JMX agent registers the address with the SLP lookup service, possibly giving additional attributes that qualify the agent and/or the connector, and can be used as filters. - The JMX client queries the SLP lookup service, and retrieves one or more addresses that match the query. - Finally, the JMX client obtains a connector that is connected with the server that is identified by a retrieved address.

-The JMX Remote API Specification defines URL schemes which are compliant with the SLP protocol.
-See the Java Management Extensions (JMX) Remote API Specification.
-The Specification also defines mandatory and optional SLP lookup attributes that are provided at registration time.
+In the JMX Specification, the JMX Remote API Specification section defines URL schemes which are compliant with the SLP protocol.
+The specification also defines mandatory and optional SLP lookup attributes that are provided at registration time.